WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 ## N things of complexity (components)

 - UI Design
   - Creating a Interface that is both appealing to look at and easy to use for the end user.
-We will be using Unity to develop a parkour map with various styles of platforms and map designs.

 - Backend
   - We will manage game logic and player data ensuring smooth and efficient gameplay while preventing bad interactions with the enviroment (clipping through walls, etc)